-Our operating income decreased by \$171.4 million to a loss of \$89.9 million for the fiscal year ended September 30, 2019, compared to income of \$81.5 million for fiscal 2018.
-The decrease was primarily driven by the previously discussed decline in gross profit due to impairment charges recognized during the second quarter of fiscal 2019, partially offset by lower SG&A costs compared to the prior year.
-Commissions and G&A declined year-over-year as a percentage of total revenue by approximately 10 and 30 basis points.
+Our operating income increased by \$169.0 million to \$79.1 million for the fiscal year ended September 30, 2020, compared to a loss of \$89.9 million for fiscal 2019.
+Excluding the impact of impairment and abandonment charges and interest amortized to cost of sales which impacts year-over-year comparability, the increase in operating income was primarily driven by the previously discussed increase in gross profit, partially offset by higher SG&A costs compared to the prior year.
+SG&A as a percentage of total revenue increased year-over-year by 30 basis points.